CCSU-Robotics-Research/techdocs-llm/README.md

 The OpenAI API key needs to be saved as an env variable on your machine.
 You can export an environment variable from the Terminal with the name `OPENAI_API_KEY`.

+If that doesn't work, then create a file named ".env" in the root folder of the cloned GitHub repository (it should be a hidden file).
+In the file, write the text `OPENAI_API_KEY=<your-api-key-here>`.  <br />

-If that doesn't work, navigate to `transcribe.py` and replace the `client = OpenAI()` code statement with the following code block:
+Then navigate to `transcribe.py` and replace the `client = OpenAI()` code statement with the following code block:

 `from dotenv import load_dotenv` <br />
 `import os`